robkuijpers/shaileopen/README.md

 Styling and logo in toolbar.
 Add icons in menu.
 Style tiles on home page.
+Add slider with sponsor images (hide pagination bulltes with css).
+Added naviagation when clicking tiles on home page.

 Run the app on an iPhone:
 - sudo npm install -g --unsafe-perm ios-deploy